Philippians Chapter Two

 Timothy is contrasted with other "leaders" who were more concerned with their own things such as wealth, power, fame, etc. The mind of Christ does not think of such things but thinks of the needs of others.
 Paul reminds them and us that this was demonstrated in Timothy's work with him in spreading the gospel.
 Paul considered him to be his spiritual son as he had brought him to faith in Jesus and then trained him up just as a parent trains their children.

-I hope, therefore, to send him as soon as I see how things go with me.
-And I am confident in the Lord that I myself will come soon.
+So I hope to send him just as soon as I see how things will go with me, and I am confident in the Lord that before long I myself will come too.

 Paul was facing an uncertain outcome of his trial but, even so, he was thinking of the church in Philippi.
 He had confidence that God was in control and that he would get to see them again.
 That is a reminder to us that the "mind of Christ" does not change based on our circumstances.

-But I think it is necessary to send back to you Epaphroditus, my brother, fellow worker and fellow soldier, who is also your messenger, whom you sent to take care of my needs.
-For he longs for all of you and is distressed because you heard he was ill.
-Indeed he was ill, and almost died.
-But God had mercy on him, and not on him only but also on me, to spare me sorrow upon sorrow.
+Also I considered it necessary to send you Epaphroditus, my brother, fellow-worker and fellow-soldier, the emissary whom you sent to take care of my needs; since he has been longing for you all and has been distressed because you heard he was ill.
+Indeed he was ill, close to death; but God had mercy on him — and not only on him, but also on me — otherwise I would have had sorrow piled on sorrow.

 Now, we are introduced to a third example of someone that has the mind of Christ.
 Epaphroditus was the pastor of the church in Philippi and they had sent him to help Paul when they found out that he was imprisoned in Rome.
 We see that he is a true pastor in that he demonstrates his deep love for the Philippian church.
 He had been sick to the point of death and still was thinking of the people back there.